ydahal1/ydahal1/jokes.md

-1. Why do programmers prefer dark mode?
-Because light attracts bugs!
+1. Why did the computer go to the doctor?
+Because it had a virus!

-2. Why did the programmer go broke?
-Because he lost his domain in a phishing attack!
+2. Why do programmers prefer dark mode?
+Because the light attracts bugs!

-3. Why did the computer go to the doctor?
-Because it had a virus and needed an antivirus!
+3. Why was the computer cold?
+It left its Windows open!

-4. Why did the developer go broke?
-Because he lost his cache in a memory leak!
+4. Why did the software developer go broke?
+Because he lost his domain in a phishing scam!

 [
-Wed Jan  3 01:10:30 UTC 2024
+Thu Jan  4 01:10:55 UTC 2024
  ]